crewtool/paxos-banking/README.md

 Request Parameters:

-source.account_id: The ID of the account to transfer money from (required). destination.account_id: The ID of the account to transfer money to (required).
+source: The account to transfer money from (required).
+destination: The account to transfer money to (required).
 amount: The amount of money to transfer (required).
 Example Request:
 {
 "source": { "account_id" : <uuid> },
 "destination": { "account_id" : <uuid> },
-"amount" : <int>
+"amount" : <float>
 }

 Endpoint: GET /check_account